 For homeowners who don’t mind moving outside of the area, this might seem like a jackpot.
 With these rates, it’s easy to be tempted by the high profits and cash out now.
-Yet, not everyone is ready to relocate, and this has resulted in a low sales rate of resale homes.
+Yet, not everyone is ready to relocate, and this has resulted in a low amount of new homes coming on the market.

 As Seattle grows and we run out of land to sell, how can the city continue to accommodate the newcomers?
-Although there seems to be no easy answer to this question, the City of Seattle seems to have come to a conclusion of how to alleviate this situation: Mandatory Housing Affordability.
+Although there seems to be no easy answer to this question, the City of Seattle seems to have come to a conclusion on how to alleviate this situation; Mandatory Housing Affordability.

 In case you haven’t read our article on Mandatory Housing Affordability, it’s a policy enacted by the Housing Affordability and Livability Agenda (HALA) that creates more housing choices for Seattle’s beloved working-class families, ensuring they’re able to remain in the city.